antaldaniel/dataandlyrics/content/post/2022-12-06_vecera/index.md

 **What do you think is the role of automatised recommendation systems?**

-It probably has a very strong influence on what kind of public you are reaching based on genre, location, even listening time.
+It probably has a powerful influence on what kind of public you reach based on genre, location, and even listening time.
 But then I once flew to New York to visit my sister, excited to hear the music she’s been listening to, only to find out that we get the same kind of music suggestions.
 Boring!
-I thought maybe it’s because we were sharing the same physical space or WiFi.
-Or maybe the music is just being recommended in a predictable way, for example you might get more reggaeton suggestions in Madrid, while there might be more experimental music suggestions in Vilnius.
-It was definitely not what I expected.
+I thought maybe it was because we were sharing the same physical space or WiFi.
+Or maybe the music is just being recommended in a predictable way, for example, you might get more reggaeton suggestions in Madrid, while there might be more experimental music suggestions in Vilnius.
+It was not what I expected.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/5y7RS62OPIbiKoCHrFvNrP?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **Where would you look for new audiences?**

 I would love to perform in New York, Berlin, or even in the Netherlands, it would be insane!
-I’m curious to just play and see how people react.
+I’m curious just to play and see how people react.
 Maybe it would be different in Europe and in America?
-Maybe they would discover an aspect of my music that I haven’t realised myself?
+Maybe they would discover an aspect of my music that I haven’t realized myself?

 **What is your strategy when looking for places to perform?**

 It’s a new thing for me.
 In Israel, I mostly used Google and found the places myself.
-In general, though, if you see a cool looking person, just from the way they’re dressed, that can already be your first cue.
-You go talk to them and often find that the person is busy in a particular scene.
+In general, if you see a cool-looking person, just from how they’re dressed, that can already be your first cue.
+You go talk to them and often find the person busy in a particular scene.
 Then you can check the person’s credibility and ask about places where you could perform.
-Usually it’s pretty random.
-First step is asking just about anybody, then you find credible people and eventually you find people who actually know something.
-They can then help you find the straightest roads to the locations you’re interested in performing at.
-Of course, in Lithuania it's different,  maybe I’m too biased to even see them here.
+Usually, it’s pretty random.
+The first step is to ask about anybody, find credible people, and eventually, find people who know something.
+They can then help you find the straightest roads to the locations you’re interested in performing.
+Of course, in Lithuania, it's different,  maybe I’m too biased even to see them here.

 {{< youtube g5FGv2YJf-8 >}} <br>

 **And what about inspiration, do other Lithuanian artists inspire you?**

 Without a doubt.
-I used to run from that and tried to avoid sounding Lithuanian as much as possible, but with time I actually started liking the Lithuanian scene and its creators.
-There are a lot of good young musicians and producers, and naturally I’m quite hyped.
+I used to run from that and tried to avoid sounding Lithuanian as much as possible, but I started liking the Lithuanian scene and its creators with time.
+There are a lot of good young musicians and producers, and naturally, I’m quite hyped.
 Now it’s a pleasure to meet all these musicians and share ideas.
-I think it’s beautiful to learn from one another and I’m glad to finally be mature enough to understand that.
+I think it’s beautiful to learn from one another, and I’m glad to be mature enough to understand that recently.

 **Which places would you recommend to people coming to Vilnius who want to listen to good Lithuanian music?**